 Workers’ compensation claims can be complicated.
 You might not know if you have a claim, or what evidence is important to preserve in a workers’ compensation claim.
 Fortunately, there can be someone available to help: A workers’ compensation attorney.

 Workers’ compensation attorneys can quickly determine if you're eligible for a claim or not.
-Whether you were partially at fault for an accident, to knowing which party to file a claim against, to settling with insurance, a workers’ compensation attorney is an expert and invaluable resource if you're thinking of filing a claim.
+Whether you were partially at fault for an accident, to knowing which party to file a claim against, to settling with insurance, a workers’ compensation attorney is an invaluable resource if you're thinking of filing a claim.

 - Am I still eligible even if I caused the accident?